 In visual recognition, deep neural networks (DNNs) are not robust against perturbations that are easily discounted by human perception---either adversarially constructed or naturally occurring~\cite{szegedy2013intriguing,GoodfellowEtAl2015Explaining,hendrycks2018benchmarking,EngstromEtAl2019Exploring,xiao2018spatially,WongEtAl2019Wasserstein,LaidlawFeizi2019Functional,HosseiniPoovendran2018Semantic,BhattadEtAl2019Big}.
 A popular way of finding an adversarial perturbation (a.k.a adversarial attack) is by solving the \emph{adversarial loss} formulation~\cite{madry2017towards}:

 Here, $f_{\theta}$ is the DNN model, and $\Delta(\mb x)$ is an allowable perturbation set with radius $\eps$ as measured by the metric $d$.
 Early works assume $\Delta(\mb x)$ is the $\ell_p$ norm ball intersected with the natural image box, i.e., $\{\mb x' \in [0, 1]^n: \norm{\mb x- \mb x'}_p \le \eps\}$, where $p= 1, 2, \infty$ are popular choices~\cite{madry2017towards,GoodfellowEtAl2015Explaining}.
 To capture visually realistic perturbations, recent works have also modeled nontrivial transformations using non-$\ell_p$ metrics~\cite{hendrycks2018benchmarking,EngstromEtAl2019Exploring,xiao2018spatially,WongEtAl2019Wasserstein,LaidlawFeizi2019Functional,HosseiniPoovendran2018Semantic,BhattadEtAl2019Big,laidlaw2021perceptual}.
-As for empirical robustness evaluation (RE), solutions of \cref{EQ:ROBUST_LOSS} lead to the worst-case perturbations to fool $f_{\mb \theta}$.
+As for empirical robustness evaluation (RE), solutions of \cref{eq:robust_loss} lead to the worst-case perturbations to fool $f_{\mb \theta}$.

-But solving \cref{EQ:ROBUST_LOSS} is not easy: the objective is non-concave for typical choices of loss $\ell$ and model $f_{\mb \theta}$; for non-$\ell_p$ metrics, $\Delta(\mb x)$ is often a complicated nonconvex set.
+But solving \cref{eq:robust_loss} is not easy: the objective is non-concave for typical choices of loss $\ell$ and model $f_{\mb \theta}$; for non-$\ell_p$ metrics, $\Delta(\mb x)$ is often a complicated nonconvex set.
 In practice, there are two major lines of algorithms: \textbf{(a) direct numerical maximization} that takes differentiable $\ell$ and $f_{\mb \theta}$, and tries direct maximization, e.g., using gradient-based methods~\cite{madry2017towards,croce2020reliable}.
-This often only produces a suboptimal solution and can lead to overoptimistic RE; \textbf{(b) upper-bound maximization} that constructs tractable upper bounds for the margin loss $\ell_{\mathrm{ML}} = \max_{i \ne y} f_{\mb \theta}^i (\mb x') - f_{\mb \theta}^y (\mb x')$, where $y$ is the true class of $\mb x$ and the boldface $\mb y$ is the one-hot encoding of $y$, and then optimizes against the upper bounds~\cite{SinghEtAl2018Fast}.
-Improving the tightness of upper bounding while maintaining tractability is still an active area of research.
+This often only produces a suboptimal solution and can lead to overoptimistic RE; \textbf{(b) upper-bound maximization} that constructs tractable upper bounds for the margin loss $\ell_{\mathrm{ML}} = \max_{i \ne y} f_{\mb \theta}^i (\mb x') - f_{\mb \theta}^y (\mb x')$, where $y$ is the true class of $\mb x$ , and then optimizes against the upper bounds~\cite{SinghEtAl2018Fast}.
+Improving the tightness of the upper bounding while maintaining tractability is still an active area of research.

 Another formalism of robustness is the \emph{robustness radius} (or minimum distortion radius), defined as the minimal level of perturbation that causes $f_{\mb \theta}$ to change its predicted class: